 Sometimes face lifts also incorporate other types of procedures to improve the overall appearance of the face and neck.
-Your cosmetic surgeon may perform blepharoplasty, also called eyelid surgery, at the same time.
-Or, he may perform a brow lift to improve the appearance of your forehead or upper face.
+Your cosmetic surgeon may perform eyelid surgery, also called blepharoplasty, at the same time.
+Or, he or she may perform a brow lift to improve the appearance of your forehead or upper face.
 Skin texture is addressed through procedures like laser skin resurfacing which also minimizes existing scars.
 A neck lift performed at the same time reshapes your neck and jaw, removing excess skin and fat.
 Finally, anti-wrinkle injections like Botox® can enhance your facial appearance even more, preventing or improving the appearance of fine lines and wrinkles.

 Because rhytidectomy is an elective cosmetic procedure, your insurance will not cover the cost.
 The surgery is an investment in your overall appearance and lifestyle, however.
 If you no longer like the appearance of your face because of the changes of aging, having a face lift can change your daily outlook, improve self-confidence and enhance your life.